basilbiochem/basil/_episodes/07-purification.md

 teaching: 45
 exercises: 180
 questions:
-- "How does one purify a particular protein purification protocol from a bacterial cell preparation?"
+- "How can an expressed protein be purified from a bacterial cell preparation?"
 objectives:
 - "Students will Compare the use of sonication vs enzymes vs other disruption techniques for cell wall breakage."
 - "Students will describe how the choice of buffer (and other buffer ingredients and additives) can protect or damage an enzyme’s structure and function."